Page 326 - ALTA Endorsements Guide

 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys

-Except, however, if the documents outlined in this section are not provided to the surveyor or if non-public or quasi-public documents are otherwise
+Except, however, if the documents outlined in B and C of this section are not provided to the surveyor or if non-public or quasi-public documents (e.g.,

-related to the precision of the boundary, which is addressed in Section 3.E. above, features located during the fieldwork shall be located to what is, in
+ALTA/NSPS Land Title Survey.
+Except as related to the precision of the boundary, which is addressed in Section 3.E. above, features located during the

 SAMPLE